obnoxxx/fedora-samba-ctdb-cluster/README.md

 * node OS: Fedora 21
 * shared folder instead of clustered filesystem

+## Configuration

+This Vagrantfile is parametrized: The options for configuring the number of nodes and the nodes' network interfaces and addresses are stored in the config file 'vagrant.yml' when running any vagrant command (except for vagrant help).
+The whole setup can then conveniently be reconfigured modifying that file.

 ## Prerequisites

 * Linux host, attached to the network (tested on Fedora 21, should work on other hosts as well)